supgerry/ClaudeOS/ProjectKnowledge/signalpodcastproject/episode-06-loyalty-revolution.md

 **John**: "From the guest perspective, what's different now about visiting Morey's compared to before Fam Club launched?"

 ---

-## Part 3: The Results & Future (15-20 minutes)
+## Part 3: Impact & What's Next (12-15 minutes)

-**John**: "You mentioned you can track retention rates and know that they jump 13-15% if season pass holders visit two more times than average.
-How does the loyalty program specifically target that behavior?"

-**Tim**: "Tyler, you mentioned in the pre-call there were 'a lot of people arguing' during implementation.
-Without naming names, what were the biggest internal resistance points?"

-**John**: "You forced yourselves into a very short timeline – February decision to July launch.
-Looking back, what would you do differently?"

-**Tyler**: "You're gathering unprecedented data about guest behavior.
-What insights have surprised you so far about how people actually move through your attraction?"

-**Tim**: "This program integrates season passes, promos, and entitlements.
-Tyler, do you see this eventually replacing traditional season pass structures, or enhancing them?"
+**Tyler**: "You're in a hyper-competitive boardwalk environment.
+How do you use loyalty to influence guest behavior when there's a cheaper option 50 feet away?"

+**Tim**: "You've talked about retention skyrocketing when passholders visit just two more times per year.
+How do you plan to use Fam Club to nudge that behavior?"

+**John**: "What's been the biggest surprise so far since launch — either from guest feedback or operational reality?"

+**Tyler**: "Looking ahead, how do you see Fam Club evolving over the next couple of years?"

 ---